thedecodersweater07/game_engine2/README.md

 if you find  a error in my files fix them and send it to me on discord => joferie or bruce05 ( normaly the first works but if it don't work try the second one )

+you can make more files for other things to do